-With the launch of The Self Love Strategy, I’ve been working nonstop.
-Between blog posts, pages, the Instagram challenge, it feels like all I’ve been doing is writing, working, and creating.
+With the launch of Self Care Master, I’ve been working nonstop.
+Between blog posts, pages, and emails it feels like all I’ve been doing is writing, working, and creating.

 Launches are intense times of hustle and it’s so easy to get burnt out.
 A couple weeks ago, I had to ban myself from any screen time because my eyes hurt so much to even glance at a screen of any kind.
 To my slight misfortune, my professor decided to use two 60+ inch monitors to show all of our lecture slides.
 I’ve never been so hurt by investments in my education in my life…Oh, it burnnnned.

 But it wasn’t just my eyes that were getting burnt out.
 My mind was definitely turning to sludge as well.
 Between taking two proof intense math classes, hustling away to create this (life changing) course, and working a couple days at dear ol’ Sbux, I was a complete vegetable mentally.
 My brain felt like it was melting out of my ears and I seriously couldn’t stand even the thought of producing anything.
 I’m sure you’ve felt the same at one time or another!